FLARE-forecast/FLAREr/README.md

 ### Requires

-User generated *insitu* observations, meteorology, and inflow/outflow in a specified format.
-See FLARE example vignette for format specification.
+User-generated *insitu* observations, meteorology, and inflow/outflow in a specified format.
+See the FLARE example vignette for format specification.
 You are required to set a directory structure as follows: